web-auth/doc/pre-requisites/the-relying-party.md

 The domain `localhost` can be used if the browser considers the context is safe \(especially the IP address corresponds to a local address\)
 {% endhint %}

-### How to determine the Relaying Party ID?
+### How to determine the Relying Party ID?

-The Relaying Party ID should be determined depending on the common URLs for your web application.
+The Relying Party ID should be determined depending on the common URLs for your web application.

-If you have a web application that can be reached at [https://m.my-app.com](https://m.my-app.com) \(for mobiles\) and [https://my-app.com](https://my-app.com) or [https://www.my-app.com](https://www.my-app.com) \(for other devices\), your Relaying Party ID should be `my-app.com`.
+If you have a web application that can be reached at [https://m.my-app.com](https://m.my-app.com) \(for mobiles\) and [https://my-app.com](https://my-app.com) or [https://www.my-app.com](https://www.my-app.com) \(for other devices\), your Relying Party ID should be `my-app.com`.

 If the domain is shared between sub-projects, the rp ID should be limited to that sub-projects.

-For example, a web site is located at `https://(www.)site1.host.com` and another at `https://(www.)site2.host.com`, then the Relaying Party IDs should be `site1.host.com` and `site2.host.com` respectively.
+For example, a web site is located at `https://(www.)site1.host.com` and another at `https://(www.)site2.host.com`, then the Relying Party IDs should be `site1.host.com` and `site2.host.com` respectively.
 If you set `host.com`, there is a risk that users from `site1.host.com` can log in at `site2.host.com`.

-## Relaying Party Icon
+## Relying Party Icon

 Your application may also have a logo.
 You can indicate this logo as third argument.
 Please note that for safety reason this icon is a priori authenticated URL i.e. an image that uses the `data` scheme.